JoshuaMichaelHall-Tech/project-devops-pipeline-financial/README.md

-# Automated DevOps Pipeline for Financial Applications
+# Automated DevOps Pipeline for Financial Applications (IN DEVELOPMENT)

+# IN DEVELOPMENT

 ## Project Overview